esacdab/cdab-testsuite/Use Cases/Scenario 3 - Rapid Mosaicking/integration.md

 ## Application build procedure

-A Docker image can be added if necessary.
+A procedure for building a Docker image can be added if deemed necessary.
 However, the application can already be run fully automatically via the `cdab-remote-client` tool.